 5 Ideas for Keeping Top Teachers

 By now, we are all familiar with the horror stories about teacher attrition rates.
 Teacher retention is a key problem standing in the way of the nation’s educational progress.
-And, although more money and better working conditions may help, many teachers who are considering leaving the profession are more interested in growing as professionals, collaborating, and making a broader effect on their schools and districts.
+And, although more money and better working conditions certainly help, many teachers who are considering leaving the profession are also interested in growing as professionals, collaborating, and making a broader effect on their schools and districts.
 Here are five ideas on how to bring those changes about in your own school.

 1. Reevaluate how meeting times are used

 Consider "flipping" your meetings, dispersing the minutiae through email or other avenues and reserving the meeting time for what it should be used for: collaboration and connection.
 In tasks such as analyzing data or sharing edtech best practices, stack the deck.
 Make sure that each group is comprised of people who might not come into contact with each other otherwise.